Reduce time to hire: 12 proven tactics

 Posted by Chris Platts on 6 July 2020

-Let’s face it, we all want to reduce time to hire.
-Taking too long to fill jobs increases our cost per hire and comes with the risk of losing top talent.
-57% of job seekers lose interest in a vacancy if the hiring process is long [1] so it’s really important we don’t drag our feet when we find people we like.
+Let’s face it: we all want to reduce hiring time.
+Taking too long to fill jobs increases our cost per hire and risks losing top talent.
+57% of job seekers lose interest in a vacancy if the hiring process is long [1], so we mustn’t drag our feet when we find people we like.

-Recruiters are under increasing pressure to simultaneously cut recruitment costs and hire the best talent, fast.
-All set within a context of economic uncertainty means that many candidates feel nervous about moving jobs.
+Recruiters are under increasing pressure to simultaneously cut recruitment costs and hire the best talent quickly.
+This pressure, coupled with economic uncertainty, means that many candidates feel nervous about changing jobs.

 1. Make use of data